-Happy Christmas from Bangkok.
 We’ll celebrate by crossing the International Date Line on Christmas Day.
+Does that mean we get Christmas twice?

 They have scary demons for gods to fight, or something.
 There is big snakes, elephants, and too, a crocodile carved into walls, and other stuff too.